RadDad87/R4D4RVU/README.md

 The in-browser decoder's libraries are **vendored in the repo** (`rtlsdr.bundle.js`, `mode-s-demodulator.bundle.js`) — so both the **RTL-SDR** and the experimental **HackRF One** WebUSB paths decode your device with **no internet**.
 Copy the folder to a USB stick or SSD, double-click **`serve-offline.command` / `.bat` / `.sh`** (it serves over `http://localhost` — which WebUSB requires — using Python or Node), plug in the dongle, and pick **RTL-SDR (USB)** or **Local SDR**.
 Everything on the scope works offline; only the airline/route/photo lookups need a connection.
 See **Path F** in [SDR-SETUP.md](SDR-SETUP.md).

 ---

+## 🎧 Listen to ATC voice (airband)

+Want to hear the pilots and controllers, not just watch the blips?
+The repo ships an experimental **in-browser HackRF airband receiver** — **[airband.html](airband.html)** ([live](https://raddad87.github.io/R4D4RVU/airband.html)), also linked from the radar's ⚙ options.

+It tunes your **HackRF One** to a VHF airband channel (118–137 MHz, with a 250 kHz digital IF to dodge the DC spur), mixes it to baseband, low-pass-decimates 2 MS/s down to 10 kHz audio, **AM-demodulates** it, and plays it through your speakers — all over WebUSB, **nothing installed**.
+Squelch, volume, a signal meter, ± fine-tuning, and manual frequency entry are built in.
+It comes preloaded with **DCA, IAD, and BWI** tower / ground / clearance / approach / departure / ATIS frequencies.

+> Desktop Chrome/Edge only · listens to **one frequency at a time** · the HackRF can only be claimed by one page at a time, so **stop the radar's HackRF feed before starting the airband listener**.
+It's **experimental** (CPU-heavy JS AM demod, basic adjacent-channel rejection).
+Listening to ATC is legal in the US; transmitting is not.

 ## 🎛️ Controls